re-connect/provisioning/readme.md

 This section handles the things I would like to add to this repo to make it really better

 * Add a role to handle generation of the `.env` file.
-* Print the generated SSH key in Ansible output